kylienewcomer/eds222-final-project/README.md

 This repository contains the final project materials for EDS 222 - *Statistics for Environmental Data Science*.

+## About
-This project uses a Hurdle Model to simulate rockfish recruitment data from Sea Surface Temperature.
+This project aims apply a Hurdle Model to rockfish recruitment data in the Channel Islands.

 ## Hypotheses